How to Prepare for a Speech with 15 pieces of Advice. Enjoy your reading with a cup of coffee!

 3. Contain no font smaller than 30 points to make it readable.

-The last point is particularly important to stop yourself in putting too much information on each slide.
-This approach avoids ‘Death by PowerPoint’.
-If we need to show more details, then create a handout and give it to our audiences before starting the presentation.
+The last point is to stop yourself from putting too much information on each slide.
+If we need to show more details, create a handout and give it to our audiences before starting the presentation.
+This approach avoids ‘Death by PowerPoint.’

-How to Prepare for a Speech 7: Practice in front of mirror
+How to prepare for a speech 7: Practice in front of the mirror

-Speaking in front of a mirror is an excellent way to practice the gesture, hand usage, and expression.
+Speaking in front of a mirror is an excellent way to practice gestures, hand usage, and expression.
 The only way to get better for them all is consistency.
 Rehearsing is good, but we will find a different atmosphere when doing it for real in front of them.

-Outside we prepare our physical health, we also prepare good mental health.
-Find the right time during the days before your speech to go somewhere alone or hangout with friends.
+Outside we prepare our physical health.
+We also prepare for good mental health.
+Find the right time during the days before your speech to go somewhere alone or hang out with friends.
 Refresh your mind first to reduce anxiety.

-Plan to arrive early, so we don’t have to be stressful with traffic, find the building and the room.
-If possible, survey the place we plan to go in a few days before so we can ensure the right location and arrange everything we need.
+Please plan to arrive early, so we don’t have to be stressed with traffic, find the building and the room.
+If possible, survey the place we plan to go to a few days before to ensure the right location and arrange everything we need.

-After that, practice our presentation, so we can finish at least 10-15% shorter than the time allocation.
-This extra time allows us for some flexibility to prepare Q&A sessions.
+After that, practice our presentation to finish at least 10-15% shorter than the time allocation.
+This extra time allows us some flexibility to prepare Q&A sessions.
 Also, don’t let Q&A sessions go on too long.
 If we doubt speaking too much, go back with the time allocation.
 Again, practice and practice.

 Remember to simplify our complex message, so our audiences can understand what we are saying.
+They may have different expertise, experience, and various fields.
 If we confuse them and talk over their head, we are wasting their time because they won’t understand our message.
-Even if there are many audiences with the same occupation, then we need to break down the acronyms, jargons, and complicated terminologies.
-They may have different expertise, experience, and various fields.
+Even if there are many audiences with the same occupation, we need to break down the acronyms, jargon, and complicated terminologies.

-What we say and the words we choose are matters.
-If audiences doubt about our meaning, they will come back to grasp the words we use and double-check the purpose.
-Therefore, it is essential to choose the words carefully, especially when we are saying something important.
+What we say and the words we choose are matter.
+If audiences doubt our meaning, they will come back to grasp the words we use and double-check the purpose.
+Therefore, it is essential to choose the words carefully, especially when saying something important.
 Considering these things for:

-1. Think about our audience’s occupations to understand the subject, and also the type of language that we use.
+1. Think about our audience’s occupations to understand the subject and the type of language we use.

 2. Use shorter sentences to create urgency.